nehasinha1/ai-hidden-cost-power-grid/README.md

 **Tools:** Excel/Spreadsheets · MS Visio · SharePoint · ServiceNow

 > **TL;DR:** Higher AI investment does not guarantee better business outcomes.
-Analysis of 17 companies across 6 industries from 2024–2026 shows inconsistent ROI - with some of the highest AI spenders reporting negative revenue growth.
+Analysis of 17 companies across 6 industries from 2024–2026 shows inconsistent ROI, with some of the highest AI spenders reporting negative revenue growth.
 This project examines where AI investment pays off and where it becomes a financial trap.

 ## Key Questions